U.S. flag

 TeleOncology

-Through a partnership with the Bristol Myers Squibb Foundation, the National Oncology (NOP) service is expanding TeleOncology access to Veterans across the nation with the National TeleOncology service (NTO).
-NTO oncologists are affiliated with NCI Designated Cancer Centers and specialize in the type of oncology they treat.
+National TeleOncology service is expanding TeleOncology access to Veterans across the nation with the National TeleOncology service (NTO).
+NTO oncologists specialize in the type of oncology they treat and most are affiliated with NCI Designated Cancer Centers.
 TeleOncology provides cancer care virtually through telecommunication technology, connecting patient and provider across great distances.
-NTO delivers cancer screenings, diagnostics, and treatment for Veterans via telemedicine.
+NTO delivers cancer diagnostics and treatments for Veterans via telemedicine.

 VA uses a “hub-and-spoke” model for TeleOncology, with the main hub based in the Durham VA Medical Center.
 VA cancer specialists around the country work through NTO from their local VA Medical Center office, providing care virtually to a selected spoke site.
 Patients can connect with providers two different ways - they can either travel to a spoke site to connect with clinical video telehealth (CVT) or connect from their home using an internet-connected device with VA Video Connect (VVC).